 The sheer beauty of a large shoal of sea goldies is difficult describe.
 Because of their nature they allow one to approach them in fairly close proximity.
 Only darting into the coral or reef if they feel one is too close.
 Peering out at one from amongst the coral and quickly darting out again to a safe distance once one has moved a foot or two away from them.

 Sea goldies strongly exhibit sexual dimorphism with the females being smaller around 7 cm when full grown.
 The female is golden colored with a purple and orange streak across their eyes.
-Males are larger and grow up to 15 cm.
-They have a reddish background color with a darker red stripe through their eyes.
+Males are larger and grow up to 15 cm although they are usually smaller in the wild.
+The males have a reddish background color with a darker red stripe through their eyes.
 This fades towards purple around the pectoral fins.
 There is a golden dotted red pattern across the body.
 Their dorsal and anal fins have a thin blue line on the edge of the fin.
 A fine yellow line on the mid outer edge of the tail fin gives them a stunning coloration.

 The males are strongly territorial.
 Each male will have a group of females around them generally ranging from five to ten.
 On very rare occasions schools have been seen with a predominance of males or only males in a school.
 The reason for these male only schools is being unknown.
 The Anthius species are hermaphroditic and have the ability to change from female to male.
 If the male in a group dies the largest or dominant female will change over to a male.